 Johnson has this week won a landslide victory over rival Jeremy Hunt to take over the reins at Number 10 from Theresa May.

-While Brexit is the number one policy issue on the horizons, environment activists have noted Johnson’s mixed voting record on green issues, at odds with the recent declaration by the UK that we are facing a climate emergency.
+While Brexit is the number one policy issue on the horizon, environment activists have noted Johnson’s mixed voting record on green issues, at odds with the recent declaration by the UK that we are facing a climate emergency.

 According to public voting record, They Work for You, Johnson has ‘almost always voted against measures to prevent climate change’.
 He has voted against a requirement for carbon capture and storage for the energy industry, against setting a decarbonisation target for the UK, and against a vehicle tax based on carbon emissions.